-and shall be mapped in sequence starting with to resource elements .
+where the scrambling sequence is given by clause 7.2, and shall be initialized at the start of each radio frame with .
+The block of complex-valued symbols shall be mapped in sequence starting with to resource elements .
 The mapping to resource elements not reserved for transmission of reference signals shall be in increasing order of first the index, then the index .
-After mapping to a subframe, the subframe shall be repeated in subframe 0 in the 7 following radio frames, before continuing the mapping of to subframe 0 in the following radio frame.
 The first three OFDM symbols in a subframe shall not be used in the mapping process.

 For the purpose of the mapping, the UE shall assume cell-specific reference signals for antenna ports 0-3 and narrowband reference signals for antenna ports 2000 and 2001 being present irrespective of the actual configuration.
 The frequency shift of the cell-specific reference signals shall be calculated by replacing with in the calculation of in clause 6.10.1.2.